 "We have started negotiations with the Slec shareholders".

-A statement from the Gpwc reads.
+A statement from the GPWC reads.
 The objective is clear: more power and more money for the teams.
 Today, 25% of the Circus' total revenue goes to the constructors, which in TV rights alone amounts to 400.000.000 euros.

 "And then they ask us to cut costs".

 The big Formula 1 car companies are getting angry.
-The war on Ecclestone could be resolved within a year.
+The war against Ecclestone could be resolved within a year.
 And then in 2004 Formula 1 would have rules dictated by the teams.
 If, on the other hand, the takeover of Slec fails, the GPWC will organise a new racing series by 2008, effectively emptying Formula 1 of its main protagonists.
 The constructors' group then panned the new rules introduced by the FIA as a surprise:

 "We do not want a precedent to be set.
 We agree on cutting costs, but if the rules are changed at the last moment the result is the opposite: increased expenses.
 Moreover, Formula 1 must retain one of its peculiarities: to express the highest level of technology and the application of the most advanced research'".

 We shall see.
-Meanwhile, while Max Mosley, president of the FIA, assures the Guardian in an interview that he has never done Ferrari any favours, in London the technical directors of all the teams are discussing how to adapt to the new regulations.
+Meanwhile, while Max Mosley, president of the FIA, assures the Guardian in an interview that he has never done Ferrari any favour, in London the technical directors of all the teams are discussing how to adapt to the new regulations.
 They will have to meet several more times, before the start of the World Championship, but almost all seem to agree on the exclusion of two-way telemetry and radio, postponing cuts to electronics until the end of the season.
 A proposal that will, however, have to get the green light from the FIA.
-Away from the summits of the Formula 1 top management, Michael Schumacher spends his last day of holiday at Madonna di Campiglio, performing in a disastrous giant slalom race (he fell in the first heat, jumped over a door in the 20th) and in a spectacular kart race on ice with Rubens Barrichello, Luca Badoer and Luciano Burli.
+Away from the summits of the Formula 1 top management, Michael Schumacher spends his last day of holiday at Madonna di Campiglio, performing in a disastrous giant slalom race (he fell in the first heat, jumped over a door in the 20th) and in a spectacular kart race on ice with Rubens Barrichello, Luca Badoer and Luciano Burti.
 He then concedes to the microphones, in Italian:

 "The new Ferrari is great.
 The competition has grown, but we can win the World Championship again".

 There is debate about the radio.
-It is useful for safety,' object the engineers, 'we need it to warn the driver of a danger.
-Fine, replies the FIA president, then communications will be heard by everyone, including television.
+‘It is useful for safety’, the engineers object, 'we need it to warn the driver of a danger’.
+‘Fine’, replies the FIA president, ‘then communications will be heard by everyone, including television’.
 For confidential communications, the teams will have to invent a code language.
 The timing of the pit stop, for example, is a crucial, changing and highly secret choice in race strategy.
-Until now, it was enough to croak pits into the microphone, from Sunday 9 March 2003, in Australia, green light to coded messages.
+Until now, it was enough to say ‘box box’ into the microphone; from Sunday, March 9, 2003, in Australia, green light to coded messages.
 The reserve car will remain.
 The only restriction is that it cannot be used at will, but only in case of need (breakage that cannot be repaired during practice, breakage just before the start, interruption of the race in the first two laps).
 Goodbye savings, of course, but the FIA didn't feel like holding out on this point.
 Imagine a bit of rain during qualifying, five or six drivers go off the track and break their chassis, two others melt their engine on Sunday on the formation lap, five collide in a carambole at the start (and we are talking about frequent situations over the course of a season): a disaster for the show.
 The ban on working on the single-seater between the end of qualifying and the start of the race remains.
 A restricted list of maintenance work will be approved, while any other operation will require the permission of the race stewards.
 And we come to the much-debated electronics issue.
-Mosley said:
+Mosley says:

 "We envisage a waiver, we realise that it is not possible to eliminate by March all the devices that we will ban".

-Someone asked for this to be postponed until 2004, since the single-seaters designed and built in the autumn are full of electronic content.
-Solomonic was the FIA's decision: half the season with aids, half without.
-The ban will start on Sunday, 20 July 2003, at Silverstone.
+Someone asked for this to be postponed until 2004, since the single-seaters designed and built in autumn are full of electronic content.
+The FIA's decision was harsh: half the season with aids, half without.
+The ban will start on Sunday, July 20, 2003, at Silverstone.
 Starting with the British Grand Prix, the drivers will lose three systems: traction control, already common on many production cars, which prevents the tyres from slipping under acceleration and is used to avoid skidding coming out of bends, when the drivers press the accelerator, unloading 850-900 horsepower onto the asphalt; the automatic gearbox, since today the driver presses a button on the right of the steering wheel and a software decides the gear changes, presses one on the left and the software sets the downshifts.
 There will be no return to the cloche gearbox (two buttons or two levers will remain) but it will be the human being who decides the right moment of the change; and, finally, the start control, since with the current system, the driver follows a brief procedure that tunes the system, then releases a button and the car starts, without skidding or switching off.

 "We have special sensors and new technology to control those who try to break the rules".